Catholic charter school proposal greenlighted for Oklahoma state sanctioning, taxpayer funding

 He voted “yes” alongside Nellie Sanders of Kingfisher, appointed earlier this year by Oklahoma Senate President Pro Tem Greg Treat; and Scott Strawn, appointed recently by Gov. Kevin Stitt.

-Voting no was recently McCall-appointed board member Bill Pearson of Oologah, and the only long-serving board member, Franklin of Tulsa.
+Voting no were Bill Pearson of Oologah, who also was recently appointed by McCall; and the only long-serving board member, Franklin of Tulsa.

-Both cited the Oklahoma State constitution's provision for a system of free public schools and requirement in the Oklahoma Charter Schools Act that charter schools be nonsectarian.
+Both cited the Oklahoma Constitution's provision for a system of free public schools and a requirement in the Oklahoma Charter Schools Act that charter schools be nonsectarian.

-At the conclusion of Monday's meeting, Franklin announced he intends to resign from the board.
+At the conclusion of Monday's meeting, Franklin announced that he intends to resign from the board.

-Bobek is an Oklahoma City businessman who previously served nearly four years on the State Board of Education and the State Board of Career and Technology Education through appointments by Stitt.
+Bobek previously served nearly four years on the State Board of Education and the State Board of Career and Technology Education through appointments by Stitt.

 At the conclusion of Monday's meeting, Bobek made a beeline across the room to one of the architects of the application, Brett Farley, executive director of the Catholic Conference of Oklahoma.